Refresh a connection

 - Finicity (

 con_FDE_*) — returns202 Acceptedwith anoperation_id.
 FDE re-runs its document extraction pipeline; on success theaccount.refresh.completedwebhook fires on completion, and on terminal failure theaccount.refresh.failedwebhook fires instead.
+The run re-reads the portal’s sub-accounts, so a sub-account that has appeared since link time is created here too.

 Empty-body POST